feldman4/OpticalPooledScreens/README.md

 sh install.sh
 ```

-The `ops` package is installed with `pip install -e`, so the source code in the `ops/` directory can be modified in place.
+Within this script, the `ops` package is installed with `pip install -e`, so the source code in the `ops/` directory can be modified in place.

-Once installed, activate the virtual environment from the project directory:
+Once install is complete, activate the virtual environment from the project directory:

 ```bash
 source venv/bin/activate